-13. \square RFA: Transportation
+9. □ RFA: Transportation

 - 1. See (NAC 388A.330(4)) - 2.
 Describe the school's plan for transportation.
-Be sure to include: - a.
-The number of students to receive transportation, including their grades - b.
-The hours transportation is to be provided - c.
-The physical location(s) proposed as pick-up and drop-off locations - d.
-The entity/vendor providing transportation - 3.
-Provide a statement of assurance confirming that Somerset has met all vehicle regulations for the state. - 4.
+Be sure to include: - o The number of students to receive transportation, including their grades - o The hours transportation is to be provided - o The physical location(s) proposed as pick-up and drop-off locations - o The entity/vendor providing transportation - 3.
+Provide a statement of assurance confirming that the Charter School has met all vehicle regulations for the state. - 4.
 Describe how the school and/or transportation vendor will comply with NRS 386.815 regarding operating a school bus for extended periods of time (as necessary). - 5.
-Describe how the school and/or transportation vendor will comply with NRS 386.820, specifically: - a.
-The proposed schedule for practicing student evacuation - b.
-A description of the bus safety program - Confirm that the driver(s) of the school bus will meet the minimum qualifications as described in NRS 386.825.
-Furthermore, please describe how the school will maintain all required employer documentation per NDE regulatory guidance for school bus operations. - Confirm that the school meets the safety standards and requirements as outlined in NRS 386.830 NRS 386.840 as well as any additional local and federal requirements.
+Describe how the school and/or transportation vendor will comply with NRS 386.820, specifically: - o The proposed schedule for practicing student evacuation - o A description of the bus safety program - 6.
+Confirm that the driver(s) of the school bus will meet the minimum qualifications as described in NRS 386.825.
+Furthermore, please describe how the school will maintain all required employer documentation per NDE regulatory guidance for school bus operations. - 7.
+Confirm that the school meets the safety standards and requirements as outlined in NRS 386.830 NRS 386.840 as well as any additional local and federal requirements.

-14.□ Change of incorporation status
+10. \square Change of incorporation status